 - Ask vendors to include the market as an additional insured.

 - Ask vendors to designate the market as a certificate holder.

-- Work with an attorney to develop an indemnity agreement for the market, and ask all vendors to sign an agreement indemnifying the farmers market for any harms that come to the vendor because of the market’s actions (read more about vendor agreements here [link to section on Vendor Agreements in the Vendor Management section]).
+- Work with an attorney to develop an indemnity agreement for the market, and ask all vendors to sign an agreement indemnifying the farmers market for any harms that come to the vendor because of the market’s actions (read more about vendor agreements here: Vendor Rules & Agreements.)